Howard Chang

 Bio

-I am a PI of the ENVISON (Environmental Exposures and Health Across the Nation) Research Group and the Data Core co-lead for the CARRS (Cardiometabolic Risk Reduction in South Asia) Cohort.
-I am also a member of the HERCULES Exposome Research Center and the Emory Climate & Health Actionable Research and Translation Center (CHART).
+I am a PI of the ENVISON (Environmental Exposures and Health Across the Nation) Research Group, the Data Core co-lead for the CARRS (Cardiometabolic Risk Reduction in South Asia) Cohort, and the Research Project co-lead of the the Emory Climate & Health Actionable Research and Translation Center (CHART).
+I am also a member of the HERCULES Exposome Research Center, the Winship Cancer Institute, and the Injury Prevention Research Center at Emory (IPRCE).

 [Google Scholar] [CV]